codeinfused/Albatross-HUD-Community/README.md

 1. `AS:8` :: Enable/disable the burn speed and re-entry limiter
 2. `AS:9` :: Hide/show the build helper bar
 3. `S:L` :: Toggle headlights
+4. `MMB` :: Reduce throttle to zero
+5. `S:MMB` :: Full throttle to 100%

 #### Lua Tab Commands:
 In the chat window, open the Lua tab and type `help` to get a list of commands you can run here, for example setting a specific AGG singularity, or setting a specific altitude to fly at.
 Some helpful examples: